mbuccoli/tsoai-lullaby/README.md

 By default, Pacifier will create several additional files in the folder where the original audio is stored.
 The final lullaby is stored in the very same directory, with the name `lullaby_final.wav`.
 Additionally, files from the intermediate steps are stored, so feel free to explore them to investigate the individual steps!

+## Contribute
+There are many ways in which you can contribute to Pacifier!
+As a rule of thumb, first have a look at the issue to check which ones are open.
+We are still in the development/brainstorming process, so the issues are nonexhaustive and, of course, we are open to suggestions!